Hungarian Discount and Exchange Bank: History

-Overview

 The MLPB was originally established as a Hungarian affiliate by the Vienna-based Niederösterreichische Escompte-Gesellschaft, which for that purpose took over the local private banking house of C.J.
 Malvieux.

 In 1881, it received further investment from a group of investors formed by Vienna's Unionbank and France's Société Générale and Banque de Paris et des Pays-Bas.
 It expanded into merchant banking in the 1870s and took over several major warehouses in the 1880s.
 Like other Hungarian universal banks, it took ownership stakes in major utilities and industrial companies.
 It also participated in the issuance of loans by the Hungarian state and the city of Budapest.
 From 1902, it engaged in mortgage lending as well.

 By 1913, it was the fifth-largest commercial bank in Hungary by total assets, behind the Hungarian Commercial Bank of Pest, the First National Savings Bank of Pest, the Hungarian Mortgage Credit Bank, and the Hungarian General Credit Bank.
 It remained among the country's leading banks during the interwar period, when it came under the control of Austria's then French-controlled Länderbank.

 Miksa Madarassy-Beck was the bank's director in the late 19th century, while his brother Nándor Madarassy-Beck led the Hungarian Mortgage Credit Bank.
 Miksa's son Marcell Madarassy-Beck would also lead the bank in the interwar period, bohiernment and murder at the Mauthausen concentration camp in 1944.